stephbuon/democracy-lab/README.md

 Data can be found on Box and on M2.

+#### Accessing Data on M2

+> Note: Permissions will neeed to be granted to first time users by SMU's admins.

+We keep some large data sets on M2, and most importantly the TSV and CSV versions of the Hansard data.

+Early pipeline versions of the Hansard data--that is, versions scraped from the original XML files and which have not undergone extra cleaning, are located at: `/scratch/group/pract-txt-mine/data_sets/hansard/`.
+These versions include TSV files for all of Hansard (1803-2004).

+Other important data sets are stored the shared folder: `/scratch/group/pract-txt-mine`.

+These include:
+- **hansard_c19_04152021.tsv**, a TSV file of the C19 Hansard debates
+- **hansard_c20_tokenized.csv**, a tokenized version of the C20 Hansard debates

+#### Accessing Box Data

 Most pipelines have accompanying **api_pull** code for pulling relevant data from the Box API.
 Pulled data will be stored in the corresponding __data__ folders.
 Data folders are included in the __.gitignore__, as data should be stored on Box.

-#### Accessing Box Data

 If the pipeline does not have accompanying **api_pull** code, data on Box can be accessed by: